thinkverse/scratch/README.md

 ## Contributing

 Thank you for considering contributing to this repository!
-Please submit your contribution in a PR with a proper description.
+Please submit your contribution in a PR to the `develop` branch with a proper description.

 ## Security Vulnerabilities